hibahassan96/hibah-tswd-portfolio/SustainableDevelopmentGoals.md

  - Through this visualization one is able to review all of the 33 indicators at once, sorted by Achieved(highest to lowest)
  - It is a cleaner visualization as it has all the indicators but the viewer can easily identify the categories and numerical values for each
  - The color scheme is in line with what one interprets the colors to be red-is bad, green and blue-is on track/good
+ - The gridlines have been utilized but a lighter color to avoid too much distraction
  - A short but informative title/subtitle to clarify what the visualization is about, the geography and timeline
- - The footer helps explain what each of the category represents making it easier to understand
+ - The footer helps explain what each of the category represents making it easier to understand, it also redirects to the raw data

 <div class="flourish-embed flourish-chart" data-src="visualisation/15079595"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

+## Conclusion
+Overall, it can be deduced that one does not require complicated visualizations to communicate and create an impactful story but rather simple,clean and clear is what would have the most impact.
+My redesigns attempt to bring that clarity and cleanness so that the viewer can grasp the information without having to dig deeper into the text or visualization itself.